 Golden’s matte medium is extra smooth, which makes it easy to mix with any acrylic.
 It creates a paint that flows on your surface and self-levels for seamless glazes and dissolved edges.
 It also extends the drying time of your paints, so blending of colors is easier.
-Once dry, your paint will have a soft matte finish.
-Although Golden’s matte medium is higher priced than average, a little goes a long way.
-It is available in 8-, 16-, 32-, and 128-ounce jars.
+A little goes a long way, and once dry, your paint will have a soft matte finish.
+As a bonus, Golden’s matte medium is also one of the lower-priced options

-One advantage of Liquitex’s medium is that, unlike additives like retardants, the binder within them means that you can add as much medium to your paint as you’d like without affecting the paint’s adhesion or structural integrity.
+One advantage of Liquitex’s medium is that, unlike additives such as retardants, the binder within them means that you can add as much medium to your paint as you’d like without affecting the paint’s adhesion or structural integrity.
 It can also be mixed with some water for an even more fluid painting experience.
 This multiuse product not only gives matte qualities to any acrylic paint but can be used to fix hard media like pastel, graphite, and chalk, and it works well as an adhesive in collage work.
-It comes in a variety of sizes, from 4 ounces to 1 gallon.

-The “Open” in the name of this acrylic medium refers to Golden’s Open line of acrylic paints, which are specially formulated to remain wet and workable for up to 10 times longer than standard acrylics.
-This is helpful for artists who do a lot of blending, or want to use oil paint techniques, or those who paint en plein air.
+The “open” in the name of this acrylic medium refers to Golden’s Open line of acrylic paints, which are specially formulated to remain wet and workable for up to 10 times longer than standard acrylics.
+This is helpful for artists who do a lot of blending or want to use oil paint techniques, or those who paint en plein air.
 While this matte medium is specifically made for use with Open acrylics—extending their working time even longer—they can work to slow the drying time of any acrylic while producing a matte effect.
-Choose from 4-, 8-, 16-, 32-, or 128-ounce containers.

-Winsor & Newton Professional Acrylic Mediums Matt UV Varnish
+5. Winsor & Newton Professional Acrylic Matte Medium